MikheyevLab/ecology-textbook/_sources/content/basic_population_model.md

     Use the [seq](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/seq) command to vary the sequence step size, *e.g.*, `seq(0, 4, by = 2)` to get `0 2 4`.
     ```
 2. Update this code to simulate growth of a population that doubles every ten hours.
 What is the population at time after three days of growth?
+3. One of the convenient features of `ggplot` is that commands can be layered on top of each other to produce different plots.
+Add `+ scale_y_log10()` to the plotting code and re-plot the result.
+This adds a [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) y-axis to the plot, which makes a straight line plot -- the tell-tale sign of an exponential growth curve!
+What are the advantages of viewing the data in this way?
+Note: you'll have to run the first model code cell first to save the results in the `populations` data frame.